What is Hereditary Breast and Ovarian Cancer?

 - A history of breast cancer in a male relative

-- For women of Ashkenazi Jewish heritage, an increased-risk family history includes:
+- For women of Ashkenazi Jewish heritage, an increased-risk includes:

-- About 2% of adult women in the general population have an increased-risk family history using these definitions.
+- About 2% of adult women in the general population have a risk of developing breast cancer.

 - Women with none of these family history patterns have a low probability of having a mutation in BRCA1 or BRCA2 genes.

 Families with multiple women diagnosed with breast cancer before age 50 and families with both breast and ovarian cancers might be at risk for having HBOC.
 Mutations in the BRCA1 or BRCA2 genes can be identified through a blood or saliva test.
-Since most breast and ovarian cancers are sporadic, genetic testing is recommended primarily for people who have a personal family history that suggests HBOC.
-While standard gene sequencing identifies the majority of mutations, there are other types of mutations called rearrangements (also called deletions or duplications) in BRCA1 and BRCA2 that also may cause an increased risk for these cancers.
+Since most breast and ovarian cancers are sporadic, meaning it occurs by chance with no known cause, genetic testing is recommended primarily for people who have a personal and/or family history that suggests HBOC.
+While standard gene sequencing identifies the majority of mutations, there are other types of mutations called rearrangements, which are also called deletions or duplications, in BRCA1 and BRCA2 that also may cause an increased risk for these cancers.
 Testing for large rearrangements in BRCA1 and BRCA2 is now available.
-If the result of your initial BRCA1 and BRCA2 testing was negative, meaning no mutation was detected, or a variant of uncertain significance was identified, there may be additional testing that would be now recommended.
-Talk with your doctor for more information.
+If the result of your initial BRCA1 and BRCA2 genetic testing was negative, meaning no mutation was detected, or a variant of uncertain significance was identified, there may be additional testing that is recommended.
+Talk with your doctor or genetic counselor for more information.
 Most, but not all, insurance companies are now covering the cost of complete BRCA1 and BRCA2 testing, including Medicare and Medicaid.
+Many genetic specialists are now offering testing that includes multigene panels and may offer additional insight.
+These tests may include 6, 20, or 40 genes depending on the personal and family history.
+The multigene tests may often be ordered at the same time as BRCA1 and BRCA2 testing.
+You may want to discuss this information with your genetic counselor for complete information.
+If a mutation is identified in one of the other genes that increase risk for breast, ovarian and other cancers, then a tailored surveillance plan will be developed based on the pattern of cancers associated with the specific gene and family history of cancer.

 What are the estimated cancer risks associated with HBOC?